Over the past year and a half, I’ve been experimenting with different types of office space.

 I run a solo, online business.
-Therefore, my office needs aren’t much.
+My office needs aren’t much.

 I’ve worked in my home (the bedroom, the loft, the kitchen table), the local coffee houses, my local library, and even at a friend’s place while he was gone for a few weeks.